 The Importance of Pregnancy Nutrition

 The basic principles of eating healthy doesn’t radically change with pregnancy.
-It only means that you and your developing baby will especially need more of certain vitamins and minerals during this period.
+It only means that you and your developing baby will especially need an increased intake of pregnancy nutrition, which include certain vitamins and minerals during this period.

-Although you’ll need to eat at least 300 extra calories per day (roughly equivalent to a glass of skim milk and half a sandwich) to make sure the developing baby is nourished inside your womb too, don’t overeat1.
+Although you’ll need to eat at least 300 extra calories per day (roughly equivalent to a glass of skim milk and half a sandwich) to make sure the developing baby is nourished with a sufficient amount of pregnancy nutrition inside your womb too, don’t overeat1.
 You might risk complicating your pregnancy and labour if you gain too much weight.

 Also, your healthcare provider or midwife may prescribe additional supplements to ensure your pregnancy nutrition needs are met.
 Be sure to take supplements within the recommended amount of vitamins and minerals per day.
 This is because some vitamins, such as Vitamin A, can cause congenital disabilities at higher doses1.
 Refer to their advice as well when it comes to the everyday consumption of coffee and tea.